 Healers often use the Power Symbol to amplify the power of another symbol.
 It can also be drawn over the chakras to intensify their energy.
 This removes any blocks and helps them get back into alignment.

 Additionally, Cho Ku Rei is also frequently used to cleanse people.
 By drawing this symbol over clients’ energy centers, healers can release negative energy and purify the body.

 The power symbol is also frequently used in times of conflict.
 This symbol can be drawn between two people to protect them from other people’s harmful intentions.
 It can also be drawn between a person and an angry animal to reduce its negative energy.

 The Harmony Symbol (Sei Hei Ki)

 The Harmony Symbol, also called the Mental-Emotional Healing Symbol, influences recipients’ mental and emotional healing.

 Practitioners often use it to help people experiencing a wide variety of mental disturbances, including eating disorders, alcoholism, depression, addiction to gambling, drug disorders, anxiety, and more.
 This symbol helps restore equilibrium in recipients’ bodies, permitting their energy to flow freely.

 People who have gone through physical or emotional traumas also benefit from this symbol since it can help them move past these experiences.
-Drawing the harmony symbol permits clients to remove any emotional or mental blocks in their energy that arose from the trauma.
+Drawing the harmony symbol permits clients to remove any emotional or mental blocks in their energy from the trauma.
 Once these blocks are removed, the client can move past the experience and heal.

 The Distance Symbol (Hon Sha Ze Sho Nen)